Skip navigation

 kitchen-sink-backed-up

 Would you believe that drain clogs tend to be the #1 most common plumbing problem among homeowners throughout the U.S.?
 This shouldn’t come as a surprise—you’ve likely had to deal with one or two throughout the years.
 Fortunately for you, our experienced plumbers are here to help!
+If clogs do occur, it’s worth knowing that professional drain cleaning can do more than clear blockages—it can also help prevent future plumbing issues.

 But, why not avoid drain clogs altogether if possible?
 The good news is, it is possible!
 Our #1 tip?
 Avoid store-bought chemical drain cleaners!
 These are caustic and will actually do more harm than good to your drains.
 If your drain clog cannot be resolved with a plunger and a little bit of “elbow grease” then it’s time to give our pros a call.
 In the meantime, read these other tips we have about avoiding drain clogs!